Updated 15 June 2026

 States That Ban or Severely Limit Non-Competes

-California (complete ban), Minnesota (banned since 2023), North Dakota, Oklahoma, and Colorado (banned for workers earning under $101,250).
+California (complete ban), Minnesota (banned since 2023), North Dakota, Oklahoma, and Colorado (unenforceable for workers earning under $130,014 in 2026, a threshold the state labor department raises each year).
 Several other states have enacted restrictions in recent years.

 Typical Non-Compete Terms